Spurn Head & Spurn National Nature Reserve from Kilnsea.

 The walk is flat over the sand and shingle bank that makes up the Spurn's fragile environment.
 The area is protected and any disturbance of the land is strictly forbidden.
 The area is managed by the Yorkshire Wildlife Trust.
 The site is very exposed, it is wise to carry a windproof jacket as the wind from the sea can be a bit nippy, even in summer.

-The East Yorkshire village of Kilnsea is a small settlement that was of strategic importance during World War I, an acoustic sound mirror from the First World War can still be seen in a field near the village.
-This enabled the military audibly detect enemy aircraft before they could be seen.
+An acoustic sound mirror from the First World War can still be seen in a field near the village of Kilnsea.
+This enabled the military to audibly detect enemy aircraft before they could be seen.